God wnts every child to help and care for other people.

 up by the fire!
 As Moses looked at this strange sight,

 God called to him and told Moses that He had come to deliver His

 people from the Egyptians.
 And now God wanted Moses to go to

-Pharaoh to tell him to let the Israelites go and allow them to leave
+Pharaoh to tell him to let the people of Israel go and leave Egypt

 The Lord gave a sign to Moses and told him to cast his rod on the ground.

 When Moses did so, the rod became a snake.
 God then told

 Moses to pick up the snake!
 Mose's knees shook as he gingerly